Why upgrade to Windows 10 from XP, Vista or Windows 7/8/8.1?

 After the installation completes, you’ll need to go through the easy out-of-box-experience to finish setting up Windows 10, and then you’ll once again see your familiar desktop and every new feature included with Windows 10.

 Tips: To upgrade XP or Vista to Windows 10, you need to do a clean installation with Windows 10 installation media.
 To avoid data loss, you should backup files in advance.

-Extra tips for upgrading to Windows 10 without losing data
+Extra tips for avoiding data loss after upgrading to Windows 10

 Although upgrading from Windows 7/8.1 to Windows 10 will not result in data loss, it is always a good idea to backup your crucial data just in case the upgrade does not run properly.
 Then, which backup tool should you choose?

 You have learned a full guide to upgrade to Windows 10 without losing files.
 To prevent data loss caused by unexpected upgrade errors, you can turn to AOMEI Backupper.
-It provides you with all-around data protection.
-You can also use AOMEI Backupper as a free SSD migration tool when you want to upgrade your computer’s original hard drive to SSD.
+It provides you with powerful data protection.
+You can also use AOMEI Backupper for SSD data migration.
 Go for this tool right now!